-Meet Alicia Edwards, Curriculum Director for Creative & Digital Media
+Meet Alicia Payne, Curriculum Director for Creative & Digital Media

-We caught up with Alicia Edwards, newly appointed Curriculum Director for Creative & Digital Media at UTC Sheffield City Centre, to hear all about her new role.
+We caught up with Alicia Payne, newly appointed Curriculum Director for Creative & Digital Media at UTC Sheffield City Centre, to hear all about her new role.

 So how did you get into teaching?